Kenneth-Wong/DetectEngine.pytorch/README.md

 | ---------------------------------------- | ----- | ---------- | ---- | -------- | --------- | ---------- | ------- | ---------- |
 | [yolov2-dark19](https://pan.baidu.com/s/1cOdp8gQrdJVMPdvI8OIkkg) | 3     | 48         | 1e-3 | 60,90    | 160       | 0.07 hr    | 11000MB | 63.2 (416) |

-**!!
-NOTE: The results of YOLOv2-darknet19 is now far from expectation.
+**NOTE: The results of YOLOv2-darknet19 is now far from expectation.
 If you are interested in it, we are glad that you can join us to debug these codes. **

 * Click the links in the above tables to download our trained models.
 * If not mentioned, the GPU we used is NVIDIA Titan Xp Pascal (12GB).